 So, if you're providing tappable actions, a few things to keep in mind.

+Your intents are running within your Siri extension.
 And, this allows the system to automatically run your intents in the background, so the user never has to leave the Siri watch face to go run your actions.

 We always display the standard system confirmation UI, so that users know the action they're going to run, and we can make sure this is what they want to perform.